Mohit190405/DecodeLabs-Internship/README.md

-# DecodeLabs Generative AI Internship Projects
+# DecodeLabs Internship Projects

 ## Overview

-This repository contains projects completed as part of the DecodeLabs Generative AI Internship Program 2026.
-The projects demonstrate practical applications of Prompt Engineering, Retrieval-Augmented Generation (RAG), and Multimodal AI Workflows.
+This repository contains projects and tasks completed as part of the DecodeLabs Internship Program 2026.
+The work demonstrates practical applications of Python Programming, Prompt Engineering, Retrieval-Augmented Generation (RAG), and Multimodal AI Workflows.

+---

-## Project 1: System Prompt Architect
+# Task 1: System Prompt Architect

 ### Objective

 Design a professional AI-powered Luxury Travel Consultant using advanced Prompt Engineering and Persona Engineering techniques.

-### Key Features

-* Custom System Prompt Design
-* Luxury Travel Consultant Persona
-* Few-Shot Prompting
-* Competitor Restriction Handling
-* Controlled Discount Policy
-* Customer Complaint Management
-* Prompt Testing and Evaluation

 ### Technologies Used